Oliveri Solutions Pty Ltd ACN 007 551 886 - TERMS AND CONDITIONS OF SALE

 51 Naweena Rd, Regency Park, South Australia, 5010

-and, unless the contrary is proved, notice will be taken as delivered on the seventh business day after it has been put into the post (if sent by post) or when it passes the point in the sender’s computer system that the communication could not be stopped by the sender from being transmitted (if sent by email) and, in either case, if deemed receipt occurs after 5.00pm on a business day, deemed receipt will be deferred until 8.30am on the next business day.
+and, unless the contrary is proved, notice will be taken as delivered on the third business day after it has been put into the post (if sent by post) or when it passes the point in the sender’s computer system that the communication could not be stopped by the sender from being transmitted (if sent by email) and, in either case, if deemed receipt occurs after 5.00pm on a business day, deemed receipt will be deferred until 8.30am on the next business day.

 (b) Notices to be given to the Customer by the Supplier may be delivered personally or sent by prepaid ordinary mail or email to the contact details supplied by the Customer.
-Notices will be deemed to have been received on the seventh business day after it has been put into the post (if sent by post) or when it passes the point in the sender’s computer system that the communication could not be stopped by the sender from being transmitted (if sent by email) and, in either case, if deemed receipt occurs after 5.00pm on a business day, deemed receipt will be deferred until 8.30am on the next business day.
+Notices will be deemed to have been received on the third business day after it has been put into the post (if sent by post) or when it passes the point in the sender’s computer system that the communication could not be stopped by the sender from being transmitted (if sent by email) and, in either case, if deemed receipt occurs after 5.00pm on a business day, deemed receipt will be deferred until 8.30am on the next business day.
 The Customer consents to the receipt of commercial electronic messages from and relating to any Fletcher Group Member.

 In the event that the whole or any part or parts of any provisions in any Contract should be held to be void or unenforceable in whole or in part such provision or part thereof will to that extent be severed from that Contract but the validity and enforceability of the remainder of that Contract will not be affected.